Ezekiel Elliott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- The Cowboys, who rank first in the NFL in points scored, have dropped back to pass 58.4% of the time while opting for the ground attack 41.6% of the time.
+- The Cowboys, who rank first in the NFL in points scored, have attempted a pass 58.4% of the time while running the football 41.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Elliott's matchup with the Eagles.